raquo/laminar-shoelace-components/README.md

 ## Status

 WIP.
-Gotta get some sleep.
+For now, you can play with `0.1.0-M1` if you really want to, but remember it's an early preview.
+You can see it in action in the `next-v17` branch of [Laminar demo](https://github.com/raquo/laminar-full-stack-demo/).

 Top TODO-s (two of many):

 - output instance methods
-- support complex/non-standard attrs and props, at least the important ones like `value` and `checked`
+- support complex/non-standard attrs and props

 ## Project Structure